 - The software is based on two main components: the Exchange Rules Pro Service (a set of services responsible for the processing of rules and settings in an Exchange environment) and the Administration Panel (a console used to manage rules and settings).
 Learn more about the program's architecture

-- the Exchange Rules Pro Service needs to be installed only on Microsoft Exchange servers with the Mailbox role (Exchange 2019/2016/2013) or the Hub Transport role (Exchange 2010).
+- the Exchange Rules Pro Service needs to be installed only on Microsoft Exchange servers with the Mailbox role installed (Exchange 2019/2016/2013).
 We do not recommend installing it on a shared or mapped disk or any other disk that can be unmounted.
 The service needs to be active always because it takes part in the email flow on your Exchange server.
 That is why it should be installed on a local drive.
 See requirements

-- the Administration Panel can be installed on any machine (servers and clients) except for server machines with Exchange 2010 deployed.
+- the Administration Panel can be installed on any machine (servers and clients).
 View requirements

 - Install multiple Administration Panels only if necessary, for example if you want other people in your company to manage rules.
 Note that changes saved in one panel are populated to the other panels installed in your environment.
 However, the outcome is only visible on the rest of panels after restarting them (in the case of rules' configuration) or reopening the Settings window (for other preferences, e.g. message splitting).